cloudflare/cloudflare-docs-engine/src/content/tutorials/build-a-slackbot/index.md

     return new Response(
       JSON.stringify({
         blocks,
-        response_type: 'in_channel',
+        response_type: "in_channel",
       }),
-      { headers: { 'Content-type': 'application/json' } },
+      { headers: { "Content-type": "application/json" } },
     )
   } catch (err) {
     const errorText =
       "Uh-oh!
-We couldn't find the issue you provided.
+We couldn’t find the issue you provided.
 We can only find public issues in the following format: `owner/repo#issue_number`." return new Response(errorText)
   }
 }